avantrec/avantrec.github.io/sonoplus-faq/index.md

 If you want a plug-and-play solution that delivers a reliable and easy to use AirPlay capability for your older Sonos players, then SonoPlus is likely to be a good fit for your needs.

 However, if you're technically capable and can set up AirConnect on your own Raspberry Pi (or other computer), and keep it up-to-date and working, you could give that a try first.

-## Is AirPlay version 1 any good?

-While it's true that AirPlay v1 has a mixed reputation, it's quite possible for it to work very well indeed, and it's supported by a much wider range of Apple OS versions and devices than AirPlay v2.
-In particular, the AirConnect code used by SonoPlus allows the use of generous buffering -- on both the sending and receiving streams -- to prevent audio dropouts.

 ## What is SonoPlus *not* good for?